emerald-dao/beginner-cadence-course/chapter3/day2/README.md

 In the `addGreeting` function, we first get the `key` by accessing the `message` inside our `greeting`.
 We then add to the dictionary by "force moving" the `greeting` into the `dictionaryOfGreetings` dictionary at the specific `key`.

-The force-move operator `<-!` basically means: "If there is already a value at the destination, panic and abort the program."
-In simpler terms, this means "if a resource is already mapped to that key, just undo everything and quit."
-However, if nothing is mapped to that key, it will move the resource to that location correctly.
+The force-move operator `<-!` basically means: "If there is already a value at the destination, panic and abort the program.
+Otherwise, put it there."

 #### #2 - Complicated, but Handle Duplicates